MaheelLakshan/LoginInterface/README.md

 This is an interface for login and sign up that was developed with react native and backend authentication with fireabse JS SDK.
+So in fireabse authentication, I just used the email and password for both signup and signin.

 ## Screenshots
 <table>